 The new Greater Western Sydney Health Partnership has brought together South Western Sydney, Nepean Blue Mountains and Western Sydney Local Health Districts to provide better health outcomes for its community.

 The joint initiative is driven by three local health districts in one of Australia’s fastest growing communities and is focusing on future-proofing our public hospitals and health services and thinking differently about the delivery of care.

-South Western Sydney Local Health District Chief Executive, Amanda Larkin, said the vision was borne from a shared understanding of the opportunities and challenges presented by the extraordinary growth in greater western Sydney.
+South Western Sydney Local Health District Chief Executive, Amanda Larkin, said the vision was born from a shared understanding of the opportunities and challenges presented by the extraordinary growth in greater western Sydney.

 “The Partnership’s focus is to collaborate, promote and advocate for better health outcomes for the region of more than 2.3 million people, which is almost 30 per cent of the NSW population,” Ms Larkin said.

 “The new Western Sydney Aerotropolis will be a high-skills jobs hub across a range of industries, including healthcare and research; it is important we are leaders in this field and this key project needs to be considered as we work together.”